Indecent Exposure Lawyer in Los Angeles

 - Exposes his person, or the private parts thereof, in any public place, or in any place where there are present other persons to be offended or annoyed thereby; or,

 - Procures, counsels, or assists any person so to expose himself or take part in any model artist exhibition, or to make any other exhibition of himself to public view, or the view of any number of persons, such as is offensive to decency, or is adapted to excite to vicious or lewd thoughts or acts.

 This definition is broad enough to provide a basis for arrest any time a person is reported to the police for exposing themselves, even when it is for an innocuous reason (an extremely intoxicated person urinating outside, a homeless person changing clothes in a public restroom, etc.)

-To sustain an actual conviction for this charge, the prosecuting Los Angeles attorney must prove beyond a reasonable doubt, that he exposure was done “lewdly.”
+To sustain an actual conviction for indecent exposure charge, the prosecution must prove beyond a reasonable doubt, that the exposure was done “lewdly.”

 Even though Penal Code section 314 is typically a misdemeanor (it is prosecuted as a felony if you have a prior conviction for an earlier section 314 or section 288 of the Penal Code) you may still face sex registration consequences.

 - Penal Code section 314:

 - Misdemeanor conviction – 1-year county jail max, 10-year sex registration (See PC section 290), $1,000 fine.